theKerosen/Astra-Luna/README.md

 # Manager/CSGO Blog Scanner

-Disclamer: this project is not updated very often and the oficial bot may have newer code.
+Disclamer: this project is not updated very often and the official bot may have newer code.

 ## How to use?